Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Results

 Figure~\ref{fig:tradeoff} shows the mean signal-intensity coverage as a function of the mean area cut for the three methods, obtained by sweeping the residual threshold $\tau$.
 Each point corresponds to a single threshold value, and curves closer to the top-right corner indicate a more favorable trade-off between signal retention and data reduction.

 The pixelwise Gaussian baseline provides a simple and fast reference and yields a strong trade-off between signal-intensity coverage and area cut across a broad threshold range.
-In contrast, the pedestal-trained autoencoder exhibits a less favorable trade-off, with a more pronounced loss of signal coverage at large area cuts.
+The pedestal-trained autoencoder with the baseline reconstruction objective achieves comparable performance and, in the low-compression regime, can provide marginally higher signal-intensity coverage.
+The observation that a naïvely trained autoencoder does not outperform a pixelwise Gaussian baseline reflects the tendency of sufficiently expressive autoencoders to partially reconstruct structured deviations that are absent from the training distribution, thereby reducing residual contrast and weakening anomaly separability.
+Similar behavior has been observed in the anomaly-detection literature, for example, Ref.~\cite{ANGIULLI2026133002, 2021arXiv211009742A}.
+The refined-training configuration introduced here explicitly mitigates this effect by discouraging reconstruction of localized structured perturbations while preserving pedestal fidelity.
 The refined-training autoencoder consistently outperforms both alternatives across the explored threshold range, achieving higher signal retention for a given area cut.
 Figure~\ref{fig:tradeoff} provides a global view of the signal-retention versus compression trade-off, which offers a more informative representation than single operating-point comparisons and avoids threshold-dependent bias.
 On the basis of this comparison, the refined-training autoencoder is selected as the reference configuration for the remainder of the analysis.